-Let’s take a deeper look into the effects of delinquent loan payments.
+Let's take a deeper look at the effects of delinquent loan payments.

 Late Fee Structure for Delinquent Payments

-Most lenders will charge late fees that are laid out in the loan agreement.
-Every lender is different, and late fee arrangements will be distinct depending on the specific lender — so it’s important for borrowers to know the possible consequences of payment delinquency with their specific lender.
+Most lenders will charge late fees laid out in the loan agreement.
+Every lender is different, and late fee arrangements will be distinct depending on the specific lender.
+So it's important for borrowers to know the possible consequences of payment delinquency with their specific lender.
 So, a lender may instantly charge a late fee (even after just one day), while others may offer more leniency with a grace period of a week or so.

-Online alternative financing solutions may deduct payments from a borrower’s bank account automatically.
-In the case where there are insufficient funds on the borrower’s behalf, the loan payment would become delinquent.
+Online alternative financing solutions may automatically deduct payments from a borrower's bank account.
+If there are insufficient funds on the borrower's behalf, the loan payment would become delinquent.

 How Delinquent Payments Affect Credit

-After your payment is 30 days late, lenders are eligible to report a borrower’s delinquent payment to a credit bureau.
-Even if a borrower has been charged a late fee, lenders are not able to report delinquent payments any earlier than 30 days.
+After your payment is 30 days late, lenders can report a borrower's delinquent payment to a credit bureau.
+Even if a borrower has been charged a late fee, lenders cannot report delinquent payments earlier than 30 days.

-However, after that period is up — a late payment can incur serious damage to one’s credit score.
-Payment history has a significant impact on credit scores, and even one late payment sent to one of the three major credit bureaus may drastically lower a credit score depending on three factors.
+However, after that period, a late payment can seriously damage one's credit score.
+Payment history significantly impacts credit scores, and even one late payment sent to one of the three major credit bureaus may drastically lower a credit score depending on three factors.